shuai-xu/flink/docs/dev/table/hive_compatibility.md

 Environment :

-Assume all physical machines mentioned can be accessed in the work environment, and the following components have been successfully setup:
+Assume all physical machines can be accessed in the working environment, and the following components have been successfully setup:

 - Hadoop Cluster (HDFS + YARN)
 - Hive 2.3.4